分类

 What are Jigs and Fixtures?

 If you are someone belonging to the manufacturing industry or have even an iota of interest in the manufacturing world, then you must have surely come across the terms Jigs and Fixtures.
 Jigs and fixtures are essential tools deployed in the manufacturing process to develop different pieces of CNC machined parts.
 Though their roles are different, though they are created using different manufacturing techniques, essentially jigs and fixtures essay the role of producing products with great precision.
-Jigs and Types of Jigs

 Jigs are devices that hold the workpieces and guide the various CNC machining tools to perform their specific tasks.